-Curve number and time of concentration methodologies should be restricted to reflect the observed runoff response in the hydrologic models.
-For storm events greater than the 10-year storm events, the runoff response to NOAA Atlas 14 rainfall in Butler County was lower than standard NRCS methods predict.
+CN and T_c methodologies should be restricted to reflect the observed runoff response in the hydrologic models.
+The runoff response to NOAA Atlas 14 rainfall in Washington County was lower than standard NRCS methods predict for the 10-year, 24-hour storm event and above.
 This has the potential to allow designers to undersize their stormwater facilities and to increase peak discharges for the higher magnitude events.
-It is recommended for curve number calculations to assume 'good conditions' when using any curve number table, which is consistent with proposed control guidance.
-It is recommended for time of concentration computations to use the maximum value provided by 1) the TR-55 segmental method and 2) the NRCS Lag Equation.
+It is recommended for CN calculations to assume 'good conditions' when using any CN table, which is consistent with proposed control guidance.
+It is recommended for T_c computations to use the maximum value provided by 1) the TR-55 segmental method and 2) the NRCS Lag Equation.

-Implement a volume control policy in addition to a traditional peak rate methodology.
-The modeling results show a definite reduction in peak discharge in all storm events with the implementation of the control guidance criteria.
-The control guidance criteria will provide a direct benefit with volume reduction and also an indirect benefit of channel protection.
+Implement a volume control guideline in addition to a traditional peak rate methodology.
+The modeling results show a definite reduction in peak discharge in all storm events with the implementation of the control guideline criteria.
+The control guideline criteria will provide a direct benefit with volume reduction and also an indirect benefit of channel protection.